 The issue with working for client #2 is that some and or most single new construction builders are very crafty in nature.
 They play dumb, but are very smart in what they do.
 They are experts in grinding a trades-person down to a point where the tradesman is thinking of not doing the job in the first place, but then they will persuade that same tradesman to actually do the job.
 If a builder smiles and puts his arm around you, it can only mean one thing; You're a lousy businessman, and that's it.

 Whether the tradesman is in the carpet business or the window & siding industry, the builder knows within pennies of what that trades-persons exact material costs are.
 Most single new construction residential builders are actually multi-millionaires.
 They walk away from any and all responsibilities when it comes to court cases, and liabilities in the aftermath of faulty or poor workmanship.
 They are clever geniuses at finger pointing.
-Many are actual pathological liars, which means they actually believe that their own lies have truth to them.
+Many are actual two-faced pathological liars, which means they actually believe that their own lies have truth to them?

 The biggest problem for the roofing group is that we could come out to a new construction site, and spend a few hours looking over plans etc., and it's all for free, because a builder isn't going to pay for your lost time on that.
-The builder requires tradespeople to come out onsite, do inspection work, give consulting tips, and do the total job with absolutely nothing down.
+The builder requires tradespeople to come out onsite, do inspection work, give consulting tips, free estimates, and do the total job with absolutely nothing down.
 No draw.
 No money for pre-inspection work.
 No money for consulting.
 No upfront money for materials or labor.
 The funny thing with builders is that if it's a steep or cut up ugly job, they don't feel like they should have to pay more for any extras for that?
-For the roofing company, we feel like we really, and simply just cant honestly afford to work for new construction builders anymore, and have decided to completely Blackball them for any service in the future.

 _____________________________